On this page

 About the Long Service Leave Small Business Information Service

 If you own, are looking to purchase or start a small business (with under 20 employees), you may be eligible for our Long Service Leave Small Business Information Service (LSLSBIS).

-LSLSBIS provides one-on-one information and advice regarding your responsibilities under the Victoria Long Service Leave Act.
+LSLSBIS provides one-on-one information and advice regarding your responsibilities under Victoria's Long Service Leave Act 2018 (LSL Act 2018).

 Find out if you're eligible

 To find out if you're eligible to access LSLSBIS, email Wage Inspectorate Victoria or call 1800 287 287.